patricknasralla/react-snowpack-template/README.md

 * Common stylelint configuration out of the box.
 * Immer as a standard dependency - because you're gonna use Immer, guaranteed.
 * Global store powered by Zustand with Immer as middleware so that all state changes occur through Immer.
 Sweet!
+* CSS Modules out of the box

-For added Firestore hooks and functionality, merge in the `/firestore` branch before you start development.
+For added Firestore functionality and hooks, merge in the `/firestore` branch before you start development.